d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 ### Define the Model

 Now we will define the hidden state initialization function `init_gru_state`.
-Just like the `init_rnn_state` function defined in :numref:`chapter_rnn_scratch`, this function returns a tuple composed of an NDArray with a shape (batch size, number of hidden units) and with all values set to 0.
+Just like the `init_rnn_state` function defined in :numref:`chapter_rnn_scratch`, this function returns an ndarray with a shape (batch size, number of hidden units) whose values are all zeros.

 ```{.python .input  n=3}
 def init_gru_state(batch_size, num_hiddens, ctx):